leapcode/puppet_munin/README.md

 Your modules directory will need all the files included in this repository placed under a directory called `munin`.

+### Upgrade notices

+Users of the module who are upgrading from a older version of the module might be interested in these important changes:

+ * The `munin::client` and `munin::host` classes should not be included directly anymore.
+Instead, the main class should be used for both client and server (server should have the `$is_server` parameter set to true).

 ### Master configuration

 To install a master (or server) you need to flip one argument to true in the main class: